Open-Bionics/Ada_3D_model_files/Blender Files/README.md

-KNOWN PROBLEM WITH PCB TRAY BOOLEAN: The PCB tray Boolean is not applying.
-All parts are manifold and there is no error message.
-STLs are correct.

 This repositorty contains all the CAD models for Open Bionics products.
 The files are created in Blender, a free to use program available from www.blender.org